ir-okada/biblatex-lncs/README.md

 ## Testing

-For building the included `test.tex` the `llncs` class needs to be in scope.
+For building the included `test.tex` the `llncs` class from the Springer author guidelines needs to be in scope.
 The CI can get it via the ENV variable `LLNCS_CLS`.

 ## License